IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - **Issue 9**: This profile does not explain the ways that some Resource Servers utilize HTTP redirects to automate some kinds of authorization activities.
 The actual HTTP transactions used for Obtain Access Token and Authorized RESTful Transaction are as defined within this profile.
 The other transactions are under the control of the Resource Server and its design.

 - **Issue 10**: The selected standards are: The OAuth 2.1 Framework, JWT Token, with defined extensions, SAML Token, using the [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) extensions.

+- **Issue 11**: IUA does not define scopes at all; therefore, IUA is not in conflict with SMART-on-FHIR.
+However, this supplement includes updates to [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) and does define a Scope for use with [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) transactions.
+That Scope for [MHD](http://profiles.ihe.net/ITI/TF/Volume1/ch-33.html) does not use a SMART pattern, but it does not forbid SMART scopes.
+IHE requests comments on the IUA, MHD, and SMART-on-FHIR Scope harmonization.

+- **Issue 13**: The SMART-on-FHIR standard is gaining world-wide adoption and increases in importance.
+IUA does not utilize SMART-on-FHIR as base-standard, but refers to OAuth2.1 and FHIR directly.
+It is recognized that IUA and SMART-on-FHIR do have a (partial) overlap in the supported use-cases.
+IHE requests comments on IUA and SMART-on-FHIR flow harmonization.

 # IHE Technical Frameworks General Introduction
 The [IHE Technical Framework General Introduction](https://profiles.ihe.net/GeneralIntro/) is shared by all of the IHE domain technical frameworks.
 Each technical framework volume contains links to this document where appropriate.